Laser Synchronisation Over One Hundred Kilometers With Stability at Picosecond Scale: The test setup

-To further complement these measurements, a phase detection is realized between the amplified RF signal from the photodiode and the SIC 866.66 MHz output using a passive mixer and filter.
-It has been realized for the various fibre lengths.
-Results with 50~km are presented in the following.
-The phase is acquired with an oscilloscope.
-While opening the laser/SIC locking loop, a clean sine signal is observed with a large amplitude of about 700~mV.
-We then close the loop and measure the calibrated phase difference.
-Waveforms of one second duration are acquired and analyzed in real-time by the apparatus to extract the standard deviation and the average phase.
-It is tracked for several hours and shown on Fig.~\ref{fig:phase_data}.
-We observe excellent reproducibility of the standard deviation of the phase, which is perfectly consistent with the measured phase noise of the DNA, as shown in Fig.~\ref{fig:phase_hist}.
-The average phase over a second exhibits variations with a period of approximately one hour, likely related to the cycling of the room's air conditioning.
 These likely explain the observed variations.
 Note that during these measurements, the boards were not encapsulated in housing with thermal control, nor in \mtca\ crates.
-The results with the 100~km were found to exhibit long term stability worse by a factor larger than 1.5, at 5.5 ps RMS.
-The distribution of the measured RMS delays gets more peaky at 1.4~ps with a longer tail at larger RMS values, suggesting a less stable operation.
-An exponentially convoluted Gaussian distribution \cite{Grushka} is found to fit the data well and is motivated by the observation that thermal variations induce a shift in the delay with some finite relaxation time.
+The results with the 100~km were found to exhibit long-term stability worse by a factor larger than 1.5 compared to 50~km data, at 5.5 ps RMS.
+The TDEV is also getting worse when increasing the fibre length, which also suggests some residual uncompensated drift related to the fibre.
+The distribution of the measured RMS phase differences gets more peaky at 1.4~ps with a longer tail at larger RMS values, suggesting a less stable operation at 100~km.
+An exponentially convoluted Gaussian distribution \cite{Grushka} is found to fit the data well and is motivated by the observation that thermal variations induce a shift in the phase difference with some finite relaxation time.
 It allows for representing the presence of a positive definite additive delay.
 The obtained mean of the Gaussian is consistent with the RMS jitter computed from the phase noise PSD, as expected.
 The time over which the laser could be kept locked was found very different from one day to another, likely due to different environmental conditions.
 Further investigations, with encapsulated or racked boards, are kept out of the scope of this proof of concept paper, and will allow to conclude on this aspect.